 How to Use Encryption, you Must First Learn What Encryption is:

 Encryption is nothing but a systematic process of encoding information which makes your data scrambled.
-An encryption usually gets paired with your data which enables only the one having possession of the key to unlock the treasure chest (encrypted).
+Encryption usually gets paired with your data which enables only the one having possession of the key to unlock the treasure chest (encrypted).

 How Can you Use Encryption?